wkhere/stackless/Doc/library/optparse.rst

 The keyword arguments define attributes of the new Option object.
 The most important option attribute is :attr:`action`, and it largely determines which other attributes are relevant or required.
-If you pass irrelevant option attributes, or fail to pass required ones, :mod:`optparse` raises an OptionError exception explaining your mistake.
+If you pass irrelevant option attributes, or fail to pass required ones, :mod:`optparse` raises an :exc:`OptionError` exception explaining your mistake.

-An options's *action* determines what :mod:`optparse` does when it encounters this option on the command-line.
+An option's *action* determines what :mod:`optparse` does when it encounters this option on the command-line.
 The standard option actions hard-coded into :mod:`optparse` are: